- Java Date Time Tutorial

 I will show you two examples below to illustrate how these methods work:

 Instant now = Instant.now(); Instant later = now.plusSeconds(3); Instant earlier = now.minusSeconds(3);

 Instant representing the moment of now.
 The second line creates an

-Instant that represents the moment 3 seconds earlier, and the third line creates an
+Instant that represents the moment 3 seconds later, and the third line creates an

-Instant that represents the moment 3 seconds later.
+Instant that represents the moment 3 seconds earlier.